hmcts/bulk-scan-shared-infrastructure/README.md

 ##### CCD Web is up and running, but cannot log in

-There can be multiple reasons including core breaking changes introduced by services enlisted in `docker-compose.yml` file.
+There can be multiple reasons including core breaking changes introduced by services enlisted in `docker-compose config --servives`.

 First course of action is to check whether CCD definition got imported successfully as it is creating user profiles which are mandatory for login